GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 simply include that file in the script and the creation and the removal of the temporary directory is reduced to a single command.

-Using both `**GMT** <http://gmt.soest.hawaii.edu>`__ 3 and 4
+Using both `GMT <http://gmt.soest.hawaii.edu>`_ 4 and 5
 ------------------------------------------------------------

-We encourage all *GMT* users to start using version 4 immediately; it has been tested extensively by the *GMT* team and has benefitted from bug reports for the 3.4.x versions.
-Users who still worry about the new version breaking things may install *GMT* 3.4.x versions and 4.x and use our utility ***gmtswitch*** to select their current version should the need to switch arises.
-You will find ***gmtswitch*** in the top-level *GMT*\ 4.x directory; install as explained below.
+We encourage all *GMT* users to start using version 5 immediately; it has been tested extensively by the *GMT* team and has benefitted from bug reports for the 4.5.x versions.
+Users who still worry about the new version breaking things may install *GMT* 4.5.x versions and 5.x and use our utility ***gmtswitch*** to select their current version should the need to switch arises.
+You will find ***gmtswitch*** among the other executables; initialize it as explained below.

-Because *GMT* 4.x is backwards compatible with the 3.4.x series yet maintains its parameters and history in separate files (e.g., versus ) it is possible to install and use both versions on the same workstation.
+Because *GMT* 5.x is backwards compatible with the 4.5.x series (provided you configured it that way) yet maintains its parameters and history in separate files (e.g., versus ) it is possible to install and use both versions on the same workstation.
+To simplify such setups we supply the utility ***gmtswitch*** which simplifies switching back and forth between any number of installed *GMT* 4-versions and *GMT* 5.x.
-To simplify such setups we supply the utility ***gmtswitch*** which simplifies switching back and forth between any number of installed *GMT* 3-versions and *GMT* 4.x.
-Place the ***gmtswitch*** Bourne shell script in your general executable path (not in one of the *GMT* bin directories) and run it after you have finished installing all *GMT* versions of interest.
+Run ***gmtswitch*** after you have finished installing all *GMT* versions of interest.
 The first time you run ***gmtswitch*** it will try to find all the available versions installed on your file system.
-The versions found will be listed in the file in your home directory; each line is the full path to a *GMT* root directory (e.g., /usr/local/GMT3.4.2).
+The versions found will be listed in the file in your home directory; each line is the full path to a *GMT* root directory (e.g., /usr/local/GMT4.5.9).
 You may manually add or remove entries there at any time.
 You are then instructed to make two changes to your environment (the details are shell-dependent but explained by
 ***gmtswitch***):